Culver Medical Group

 Welcome to the Culver Medical Group where both adults and children can get their medical care in one location.
 All of our Attending Doctors are board certified in Internal Medicine and Pediatrics.

-Since we are part of the Center for Primary Care, we work closely with the region's top specialists at Highland Hospital and the University of Rochester Medical Center.
+Since we are part of UR Medicine Primary Care, we work closely with the region's top specialists at UR Medicine.

 - Routine physical exams and health screenings